 Define The Problem

-This is merely an extension of the “start with a question” manta you’ve seen in many of the preceding chapters.
+This is merely an extension of the “start with a question” mantra you’ve seen in many of the preceding chapters.
 While there is merit in building visualizations in a vacuum to learn how to work with a new language or framework, it is imperative that you understand what problem you’re trying to solve with a consumer-oriented interactive visualization and who the users will be before you attempt to deliver a finished product.
 Even if you’re an established practitioner, your personal experiences may only give you insight into one aspect of a problem domain, and collaboration with others—especially those who you believe to be the natural consumers of your interactive visualization work—can make or break a project.

 For the VisAlert team, this ultimately meant their goal was to aid analysts’ decision-making processes by providing a robust visual correlation mechanism.
 Rather than try to build a new intrusion detection system or deliver a “toy model” solution that works only with perfect and limited data sets, they chose to design a system that works at-scale with real world data volumes and types that security analysts already use in their daily workflows.
 So, while the problem scope is fairly narrowly defined, it has sufficient breadth and scope to be useful as well as visually appealing.